Effects of Phi and $\sigma^{*}$-meson on properties of hyperon stars including $\Delta$ resonance: INTRODUCTION

 {}

-Due to the high core density inside neutron stars, as the nucleon density increases, the strong interaction among hadrons leads to the excitation of hyperons \cite{Schaffner:1995th,Wu:2011zzb,Burgio:2021vgk,Logoteta:2021iuy}, $\Delta$ resonances \cite{Sun:2018tmw,Maslov:2017lkx,Kolomeitsev:2016ptu,Sedrakian:2022kgj,Drago:2014oja,Glendenning:1984jr,Dexheimer:2021sxs,Marquez:2022fzh,Schurhoff_2010}, or kaon meson condensation \cite{Thapa:2020usm,Maruyama:2005tb,Brown:2005yx,Shao:2010zz,Char:2014cja} in the neutron star interior.
+Due to the high core density inside neutron stars, as the nucleon density increases, the strong interaction among hadrons leads to the excitation of hyperons \cite{Schaffner:1995th,Wu:2011zzb,Burgio:2021vgk,Logoteta:2021iuy}, kaon meson condensation \cite{Thapa:2020usm,Maruyama:2005tb,Brown:2005yx,Shao:2010zz,Char:2014cja}, or $\Delta$ resonances \cite{Sun:2018tmw,Maslov:2017lkx,Kolomeitsev:2016ptu,Sedrakian:2022kgj,Drago:2014oja,Glendenning:1984jr,Dexheimer:2021sxs,Marquez:2022fzh,Schurhoff_2010} in the neutron star interior.
 These forms of matter have significant impacts on the structure and evolution of the stars.
-While the presence of hyperons inside neutron stars is unavoidable, their appearance results in a significant softening of the equation of state, leading to a reduction in the maximum mass of neutron stars, commonly referred to as the hyperon puzzle \cite{burgio2011hyperon,Lonardoni:2014bwa,Bombaci:2016xzl}.
-Despite various speculations about the existence of hyperons in neutron stars, discussions about $\Delta$ resonances have been limited.
+While the presence of hyperons in dense nuclear matter is unavoidable, their appearance results in a significant softening of the EOS, leading to a reduction in the maximum mass of neutron stars, commonly referred to as the hyperon puzzle \cite{burgio2011hyperon,Lonardoni:2014bwa,Bombaci:2016xzl}.
+Despite various speculations about the appearance of hyperons in dense nuclear matter, discussions about $\Delta$ resonances have been limited.
 This is because the coupling parameters of $\Delta$ with nucleons are not well determined, either experimentally or theoretically, and different coupling parameters can have a significant impact on the final results \cite{Glendenning:1984jr, Glendenning:1991es}.
-Additionally, the occurrence of $\Delta$ resonances causes the equation of state to soften, giving rise to a $\Delta$ puzzle, similar to the hyperon puzzle found in some literature \cite{Drago:2014oja}.
-To ensure the stiffness of the equation of state and the existence of massive neutron stars, researchers have employed linear RMF theory with the inclusion of the sigma-cut scheme \cite{Maslov:2015lma} and density-dependent functionals to study neutron stars containing hyperons \cite{bonanno2012composition, Colucci:2013pya, Fortin:2016hny, Chen:2007kxa, Drago:2014oja, Li:2019fqe, Li:2019fqe, li2019implications}.
+Additionally, the appearance of $\Delta$ resonances causes the EOS of neutron star matter to soften, giving rise to a $\Delta$ puzzle, similar to the hyperon puzzle found in some literature \cite{Drago:2014oja}.
+To ensure the stiffness of the equation of state and the existence of massive neutron stars, researchers have employed relativistic mean field theory with the inclusion of the sigma-cut scheme \cite{Maslov:2015lma} and density covariant functional theory to study neutron stars containing hyperons \cite{bonanno2012composition, Colucci:2013pya, Fortin:2016hny, Chen:2007kxa, Drago:2014oja, Li:2019fqe, Li:2019fqe, li2019implications}.

 {}